Backup to SFTP or SSH Remote Server

 #- SSH_PASSWORD=password

-# pg-bkup container must be connected to the same network with your database
+# Ensure the pg-bkup container is connected to the same network as your database

 networks: